Kink03/ionize-module-search/README.md

 * Copy the folder "Search" into the "/modules" folder of your Ionize installation.
 * In the ionize backend, go to : Modules > Administration
 * Click on "install"
+* Create a view containing the tag `<ion:search:display />`
+* Create a page called 'search', it's mandatory
+* Translate title and url of this page to any language
+* Add previous view to this page.

+That's all.

+To display a search form in other views, simply use the tag `<ion:search:form />`